Department or School Name Change

 - Academic programs within a college require re-alignment

 Changes to a department name require a vote of the department faculty and approval of the College Dean and Provost.
-An official memo requesting name change must be routed through Curriculog for approval.
+An official memo requesting name change must be routed through Curriculog (instructions linked) for approval.
 The memo will be routed for approval as follows:

 - Department Chair or School Director